When preparing to start a business in Germany, there are a lot of questions that need to be considered carefully. These include:

 - Protection of the venture's new and future intellectual property under German IP law

-Advantages of Doing Business in Germany
+Advantages and benefits of doing business in Germany

 Find out about the advantages of choosing Germany as business location and the characteristics of five important major German cities: Frankfurt, Berlin, Hamburg, Munich and Karlsruhe.

 Disadvantages and risks of doing business in Germany

 Important steps for starting a business in Germany